 Social media strategies that increase visibility and drive engagement include:

-- Creating behind the scenes content of how you make your product
+- Creating behind-the-scenes content about how you make your product

 - Creating educational and informative content